fccoelho/Dpublish/README.md

 # Dpublish
 Distributed platform for peer-reviewing scientific articles based on the Ethereum Blockchain.
+The implementation offered here follows [this article](https://www.scielo.br/j/mioc/a/pGbLcFHfhKGvXvTYPcGrfWw/abstract/?lang=en).

 # Setting up the project